-- 1) Call Code Grey. - 2) Contact the Director of Environmental Services and the elevator service company immediately and determine their estimated response time. - Elevator Service Company Name: Quality Allied Elevator - Elevator Service Company Contact Information: 905-305-0195 - Where to find Elevator Service Company Contract: Emergency manual - 3) Attempt to determine where the elevator is stopped. - 4) Designate a team member to be stationed outside of the elevator door on the floor where it has stopped to reassure the occupant(s) that help is on the way. - 5) Reinforce to occupants to not force the doors open and remain calm. - 6) Prevent anyone from overriding the system.
-Overriding the system may put occupant(s) at risk and may prevent the elevator technician from being able to determine the cause of the malfunction. - 7) Call 911 if the occupant(s) is in distress. - 8) Follow the directions of the elevator service technician or emergency services when they arrive on scene. - 9) Take the elevator out of service until the necessary repairs are made. - How to take elevator out of service i.e. location of switch: outside elevator (key) - Insert plan for out of service elevator/transportation of residents as applicable to your building: n/a
+- 1) Call Code Grey. - 2) Contact the Director of Environmental Services and the elevator service company immediately and determine their estimated response time. - Elevator Service Company Name: Quality Elevator - Elevator Service Company Contact Information: 905-305-0195 - Where to find Elevator Service Company Contract: Contracts binder in Admin area - 3) Attempt to determine where the elevator is stopped. - 4) Designate a team member to be stationed outside of the elevator door on the floor where it has stopped to reassure the occupant(s) that help is on the way. - 5) Reinforce to occupants to not force the doors open and remain calm. - 6) Prevent anyone from overriding the system.
+Overriding the system may put occupant(s) at risk and may prevent the elevator technician from being able to determine the cause of the malfunction. - 7) Call 911 if the occupant(s) is in distress. - 8) Follow the directions of the elevator service technician or emergency services when they arrive on scene. - 9) Take the elevator out of service until the necessary repairs are made. - How to take elevator out of service i.e. location of switch: With the elevator "UTF" key, insert key, turn switch from "Group" to "Ind.
+Service", UTF keys are at Reception, Fire Box, Kitchen Mgr - Insert plan for out of service elevator/transportation of residents as applicable to your building: - If all 3 elevators are down, we will use the North side and South side exit stairs - Call Quality Allied Elevator - (905) 305 0195 for repair